ServiceInnovationLab/serviceinnovationlab.github.io/_styleguide/subpages/components.md

 #### How to use

 1. Add the classes `sticky` and `sticky-subnav` to the element that you want to be sticky.
 2. Make sure that [sticky.js]({{ site.baseurl }}/assets/js/sticky.js) is included in the page.
-If you are working on the 18F site, it is included on every page by default.
+If you are working on the SIL site, it is included on every page by default.
 3. Make sure that the element that is receiving `position: sticky` is a child of an element with a greater height.
 If it is not, it will never appear to be stuck.

 #### Use of the Design System